qwc-services/qwc-services.github.io/src/release_notes/QwcDockerUpgradeNotes.md

+# Updating to qwc-map-viewer:v2026.01.14

+The Bookmarks plugin UI refresh in `qwc-map-viewer:v2026.01.14` also requires an update to `qwc-permalink-service:v2026.01.14`.

 # Updating to qwc-map-viewer:v2026.01.06 and qwc-config-generator:v2026.01.06

 Due to some changes in how viewer asset and viewer task permissions are enforced, when updating to `qwc-map-viewer:v2026.01.06`, also the `qwc-config-generator` image should be updated to `v2026.01.06`.